distribution/distribution/docs/spec/api.md

     }

 For repositories with a large number of tags, this response may be quite large.
 If such a response is expected, one should use the pagination.
+By default the response is limited to 100 entries.

 #### Pagination